Loudness Contour Modifiers

 JOHN GRANT featuring TRACEY THORN Disappointing

-JOHN GRANT’s adventure into a solemn electronic template for his last album ‘Pale Green Ghosts’ not only won him some belated critical acclaim, but a BRIT Award nomination too.
+JOHN GRANT’s adventure into a solemn electronic template on ‘Pale Green Ghosts’ not only won him a BRIT Award nomination too.
 Meanwhile his collaboration with HERCULES & LOVE AFFAIR showed he understood the disco as well.
 ‘Disappointing’ combined the two approaches and added some funk for an enjoyable Bowie meets YAZOO styled workout.
 In a song full of surprises, not only was there the presence of slap bass, but there was the dulcet tones of EVERYTHING BUT THE GIRL’s Tracey Thorn too.

 Available on the album ‘Grey Tickles, Black Pressure’ via Bella Union